colebrookson/good-enough-repository/docs/reproducibility-conventions.md

 ### Reproducibility for *yourself*

 There are a number of reasons why you need a repository to be reproducible for yourself.
-First of all,
+First of all, re-running analyses is not something that necessarily happens years down the road, but often is required for whatever reason very shortly after your initial set of results are gathered.
+Whether a small change at the behest of a supervisor, or to appease a reviewer, having a repository that is as close to one-click reproducible will save you time and headaches galore!